truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 ```
 server.port=${PORT:8080}
 ```
-> If you want to set a property based on a environment variable with a default, use this: ${MY_ENV_VARIABLE:my default value}.
+> If you want to set a property based on an environment variable with a default, use this: ${MY_ENV_VARIABLE:my default value}.
 Here, we get the PORT from the environment, or we fall back to 8080.

 ## Request the server to see if it works